American History – Indigenous People of North America and Hawai‘i

 Are you wishing for a secular US History program that covers Native Americans and Indigenous People?
 We’ve got you covered!
-This program was written to cover what other history programs don’t, in a kid-friendly way.
-Your child will hear stories of people across North America, from Mexico to Canada, and hop over and learn about how Hawai‘i became a state before ending with lessons on modern-day Native American life.
-The timeline of this program stretches from pre-colonization to today, because Native American history didn’t end the day Europeans arrived.
+This program was written to cover what other history programs don’t, in a kid friendly way.
+Your child will hear stories of people across North America, from Mexico to Canada and hop over and learn about how Hawai’i became a state before ending with lessons on modern day Native American life.
+The time line of this program stretches from pre-colonization to today, because Native America history didn’t end the day Europeans arrived.

+Lessons include activities to do for language arts, copy work, math, life skills and even social skills.
+This program is designed to teach your child as a whole person, and to work in educational activities in a variety of ways to be the most engaging, well rounded lessons possible.
 Written by an occupational therapist, lessons include notes on how to adapt the program to work for children with learning challenges, dyslexia, dysgraphia, ASD, ADHD, and more.
-Not only can this program work for your child but it is made to be easy to adapt for them!
+Not only can this program work for your child, but it is made to be easy to adapt for them!

 Your purchase includes a full-color, downloadable PDF document which includes book and supply lists, worksheets, and corresponding activities for a full semester of learning.
 You’ll also get access to our Online Resources with links to videos and external resources.